jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Jalapeno Architecture and Data Flow
 ![jalapeno_architecture](https://github.com/cisco-open/jalapeno/blob/main/docs/img/jalapeno_architecture.png)

-Jalapeno breaks the data collection and warehousing problem down into a series of components and services:
-- **Data Collector** services such as GoBMP and Telegraf collect network topology and statistics and publish to Kafka
-- **Data Processor** services such as "Topology", and the "Graph" services we'll deploy in this lab, subscribe to Kafka topics and write the data they receive to databases
-- **Kafka** is used as a message bus between Collectors and Processors
-- **Arango GraphDB** is used for modeling topology data
-- **InfluxDB** is used for warehousing statistical time-series data
-- **Grafana**: is used for visualizing the Influx time-series data and supports user creation of custom dashboards (not currentlyused in this lab)
-- **REST API**: is used as a communication layer between the Jalapeno UI and external applications or clients, and the Jalapeno GraphDB
-- **Jalapeno UI**: is a web application that allows users to interact with the Jalapeno topology model and path calculation tools.
-Note: the UI is still a work in progress, so not all functionality is available yet.

 One of the primary goals of the Jalapeno project is to be flexible and extensible.
-In the future we expect Jalapeno could support any number of data collectors and processors.
-For example there could be a collector/processor pair that creates an LLDP Topology model in the graphDB.
+In the future we expect Jalapeno could support any number of Topology models (LLDP, Service Chain, Service Mesh, etc.).
 Netflow data could be incorporated via a future integration with a tool like [pmacct](http://www.pmacct.net/).
-Or an operator might already have a telemetry stack and could choose to selectively integrate Jalapeno's GoBMP/Topology/GraphDB modules into an existing environment running Kafka.
-We also envision future integrations with other API-driven data warehouses such as Cisco ThousandEyes: https://www.thousandeyes.com/
+Or an operator might already have a telemetry stack and could choose to selectively integrate Jalapeno's Topology modules into an existing environment running Kafka.
+We also envision future integrations with other API-driven data warehouses such as Cisco ThousandEyes: https://www.thousandeyes.com/ or Accedian Skylight: https://docs.accedian.io/docs/provider-connectivity-assurance

 ## Lab 5 Part 1: Project Jalapeno